 Operational risk management is part of the daily work of the Businesses.
 Opportunities and risks are identified, assessed, and managed on a daily basis and reported to, and managed by, the appropriate management level.
 The status of these opportunities and threats are reviewed on a periodic basis and appropriate further actions are taken.

-During 2014, Wärtsilä’s supply management was reorganised.
-The previously centralised organisation was moved into the business lines, with the goal of securing quality, lead times and costs according to business specific requirements.
+Wärtsilä’s supply management is integrated within the business lines, the goal being to secure quality, lead times, and costs according to business specific requirements.
 In order to ensure coordinated interfaces and synergies for the cross-divisional supplier base, a category management structure has been put in place.
 Indirect Purchasing remains a centralised function responsible for managing strategic sourcing activities for indirect materials and services in all businesses and support functions.

 The supply management units have a unified process for managing and controlling Wärtsilä’s supplier network and for verifying that the suppliers’ performance meets Wärtsilä’s expectations.
 Supplier performance is, therefore, continuously measured.
-A key activity in managing business continuity planning is the continuous assessment of business interruption risks, which is carried out in co-operation with our suppliers.
+A key activity in managing business continuity planning is the continuous assessment of business interruption risks, which is carried out in cooperation with the company’s suppliers.
 Several supplier risk audits have been completed jointly with the insurer as one means of mitigating risk.
-These audits are now part of the regular work for the supply category managers and the Risk Management function.
+These audits are now one of the regular tasks for the supply category managers and the Risk Management function.

 Wärtsilä has developed its supply related activities by creating close collaboration and long-term relationships with its main suppliers.
-This co-operation with the suppliers creates a common view towards values and goals, which in turn supports the management of Wärtsilä’s strategic risks.
-To further mitigate supplier and subcontractor risks, a comprehensive follow-up of suppliers’ credit worthiness has been established.
+This cooperation creates a common view towards values and goals, which in turn supports the management of Wärtsilä’s strategic risks.
+To further mitigate supplier and sub-contractor risks, a comprehensive follow-up of suppliers’ credit worthiness has been established.
 Supplier related risks for key components are mitigated by establishing dual or multi sourcing.

 Lifecycle quality of products and product liability risk

-Services is responsible for supporting customers in all warranty issues.
+Both Services and the business lines are responsible for supporting customers in all warranty issues.
 This offers a feedback loop from the field to production and R&D, while taking care of customers’ installations throughout their lifecycle.
 The company makes warranty provisions to cover any costs that may arise after product delivery.
 The product liability insurance covers unexpected damages.

 Wärtsilä seeks to continuously improve the quality of its products and services through the adoption of best industry practices and good governance.
 Management at all levels is responsible for the quality of output from their organisations, and is accountable for ensuring that appropriate review and feedback mechanisms are in place.
 The centralised Wärtsilä Quality function is responsible for coordinating quality activities across the businesses, and for ensuring that senior governance mechanisms are in place and effective.